aoterodelaroza/acpdb/README.md

   index.
 Insert the corresponding ACP term.
 This file contains the empty energy plus 0.001 times the term slope contribution.

-- `maxcoef.dat`: if this file is present, insert the maxcoefs for each term.
-The file must have the rows with this structure:
+- `maxcoef.dat`: if this file is present, insert the maximum coefficients for each term.
+The file must have the rows with this
+  structure:
 ~~~
 atom l 2 exp.r maxcoef.r
 ~~~